School Library

 Introduction

-All pupils study Religious Education as a core subject.
-We seek to support our pupils spiritually on life’s journey as they learn about Christ, his teachings and Church.
+All pupils study Religious Education as a core subject, keeping Christ at the centre of all that we do for the pupils and school community.
+As RE teachers, we are aware of our mission to not only educate but to bear witness to the Gospel of Christ in both our words and actions.
+We seek to support our pupils spiritually on life’s journey as they learn about Christ, his teachings and Catholic Church.
 Pupils are encouraged to analyse and evaluate their own beliefs, attitudes, values and opinions in order to develop academically, spiritually, socially, morally and emotionally.

 Year 7